 Nathan Myrhvold, a literal rocket scientist who has worked with the likes of Stephen Hawking and Bill Gates, came along in the 2000s.
 He became interested in sous vide cooking as a hobby, but found that there were very few guidelines available on how to do it.
-He decided to write his own, and the result, after 5 years, a food laboratory, and a number of collaborations with chefs and food scientists--was the James-Beard-award-winning Modernist Cuisine--the definitive work not only on sous vide cooking, but also on the entire movement.
+He decided to write his own, and the result--after 5 years of research, a food laboratory, and a number of collaborations with chefs and food scientists--was the James-Beard-award-winning Modernist Cuisine--the definitive work not only on sous vide cooking, but also on the entire movement.

 Thus, Myhrvold was not the inventor of modernist food.
 But he was the one who documented it, making it possible for the ideas to take hold, disseminate, and filter into the food industry and down to the home cook.